cx-org/CombineX/README.md

 🐱

 > Disclaimer: we are doing our best to move toward the goal of "Exactly the Same", but we must admit that there is still a long way to go.
-Therefore, we do not recommend using 'CombineX' in a serious production environment.
+Therefore, we do not recommend using `CombineX` in a serious production environment **for the time being**.
 It is encouraged to use `CombineX` in experimental personal projects.
 Welcome to feedback your experience!
 Our plan is to release a trustable 0.9.0 by the end of 2019, when 1.0.0 will be just one step away.

 ## Support